-Traveling the world and playing guitar are my two greatest passions.
-But unfortunately they don’t seem to go hand in hand – do they?
+Traveling the world and playing the guitar are my two greatest passions.
+But, unfortunately, they don’t seem to go hand-in-hand, do they?
 Traveling requires minimalism, and guitars are big, awkwardly shaped and are not fun to haul around in airports and buses.

 For years I had to make the tough decision – to either travel without a guitar, or to painfully drag my oversized acoustic around the world.
 Both options sucked, and after years of this, I needed something different.